strubelab/FoldX_ibex/README.md

 # Installation

-Skip these steps if you're using the version installed in ibex.

 1. (Skip if you're using the version in ibex) Register at the [FoldX website](https://foldxsuite.crg.eu/academic-license-info), download and extract the program wherever you want to save it.

 2. Clone this repository and go into the directory that was created